bfeng1/bfeng1.github.io/machine_learning_p2.md

 A person's annual income, employment history length, loan grade, and credit history length have a negative relationship with the risk of loan default.
 The higher the annual income, the longer the employment length, the higher the loan grade or longer credit history a person has, the less likely a loan default might happen for that person.
 The loan's interest rate and loan percent income have a positive relationship with the risk of loan default.
 The higher a loan's interest rate or higher the loan percent income ratio is, the loan will have a higher risk of loan default.
 A person's age and loan amount do not seem to have a strong correlation with the potential loan default risk.
-In addition, there are other factors that can differentiate a person with a higher risk of loan default and the one with lower risk:
+In addition, other factors can differentiate a person with a higher risk of loan default and the one with lower risk:
-Having a home or mortgage could indicate a lower loan default risk compared to the ones who rent;
+* Having a home or mortgage could indicate a lower loan default risk compared to the ones who rent;
-Different types of loans could associate different levels of loan default risks;
+* Different types of loans could associate different levels of loan default risks;
-Having a default on file could indicate a higher loan default risk compared to the ones without any default on files.
+* Having a default on file could indicate a higher loan default risk compared to the ones without any default on files.

 For more details see [Kaggle - Credit Risk Prediction & Model Explainability](https://www.kaggle.com/code/binfeng2021/credit-risk-prediction-model-explainability#Main-Takeaway-from-a-business-perspectie).